Mail Merge in SharePoint Online – Step-by-Step Guide (2026)

-How to create mail merges in SharePoint Online with Word and Excel.
-Guide for linking SharePoint lists with Word mail merge documents.
+Create mail merges in SharePoint Online with Word and Excel.
+Step-by-step: sync SharePoint list via OneDrive and use it as data source for Word mail merge.

 Creating mail merges in SharePoint Online presents challenges for many users.
 It becomes particularly tricky when both the Word document and the table are located within SharePoint.
 In this article, you’ll learn how mail merges can be created and printed despite these hurdles.